julian-klode/ddelta/README.md

     uint64_t diff;
     uint64_t extra;
     int64_t seek;

     unsigned char diffdata[diff];
     unsigned char extradata[extra];

 This way, we can simply stream the patch, allowing us to read it from a pipe, for example.
 The patches are uncompressed, as they are intended to be stored in an .xz compressed tarball.

+The file is terminated by an entry where all header fields are 0.